What Size Shocks Does Your Tacoma or 4Runner Need?

 Do I need Extended Travel Rear Shocks?

-First gen Tacoma’s come with extremely short shocks that are different left to right, and it is impossible to pull decent wheel travel out of the rear using stock mounts.
-We recommend building custom rear shock mounts and installing universal fit 2.0 x 10″ remote reservoir shocks, also available with low speed compression adjuster.
+For first-gen Tacomas, stock shocks are extremely short and different from left to right, making it impossible to get decent wheel travel from the rear with stock mounts.
+We recommend custom rear shock mounts paired with universal-fit 2.0 x 10″ remote reservoir shocks, which can include a low-speed compression adjuster.

-Second gen Tacoma’s have taller rear shock mounts, and travel is largely dictated by what spring pack you choose.
-Stock replacement 05+ Tacoma rear shocks have roughly 8.5″ of travel and are about the most you can get out of a stock leaf pack.
-Mini pack rear leaf springs work by replacing the overload with a small leaf pack which nets about 1.5″ of lift and an extra 2″ of droop.
-These leaf packs are an excellent fit with 2-3″ lift rear shocks mounted in the stock locations, using a 1″ bump stop spacer.
+Second-gen Tacomas have taller rear shock mounts, and the amount of rear travel largely depends on the spring pack you choose.
+Stock replacement rear shocks for 05+ Tacomas offer about 8.5″ of travel, which is about the most you can get with the stock leaf pack.
+Mini-pack leaf springs replace the overload with a small pack, adding about 1.5″ of lift and 2″ of extra droop.
+These work well with 2-3″ lift rear shocks in the stock locations using a 1″ bump stop spacer.

 Summary: